Functions

 resources:myLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: 'path/to/my-lambda.ts'events:- type: kinesis-streamproperties:autoCreateConsumer: truemaxBatchWindowSeconds: 30batchSize: 200streamArn: $CfResourceParam('myKinesisStream', 'Arn')onFailure:arn: $CfResourceParam('myOnFailureSqsQueue', 'Arn')type: sqscloudformationResources:myKinesisStream:Type: AWS::Kinesis::StreamProperties:ShardCount: 1myOnFailureSqsQueue:Type: AWS::SQS::Queue

-DynamoDb stream event
+DynamoDB stream event

 resources:myDynamoDbTable:type: dynamo-db-tableproperties:primaryKey:partitionKey:name: idtype: stringstreamType: NEW_AND_OLD_IMAGESmyLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tsevents:- type: dynamo-db-streamproperties:streamArn: $ResourceParam('myDynamoDbTable', 'streamArn')# OPTIONALbatchSize: 200